Morocco issues arrest warrant for Paris attack suspect

-RABAT Moroccan authorities have issued an arrest warrant for Salah Abdeslam, the Paris attack suspect who is at the center of an international manhunt, according to the Moroccan police.
+RABAT Moroccan authorities have issued an arrest warrant for Salah Abdeslam, the Paris attack suspect who is at the centre of an international manhunt, according to the Moroccan police.

 The warrant was issued at the end of last month.
 But a Moroccan security source said it was not clear whether Abdeslam had fled to Morocco or North Africa.
 Last month, German police launched a search after a tip-off that he was there.